iobroker-community-adapters/ioBroker.broadlink2/README.md

 ## Known-Issues
 * If you learn the same signal multiple times the code can be different everytime.
 This can not be changed.
 * Sometimes it does not find devices if they do not respond to the search.
-Restart adapter to restart the scan.
+Do a rescan or restart adapter to restart a new instance.

 ## Important/Wichtig
 * Requires node >=v4.2

 ## Changelog
+### 1.1.1
+* Added ***NewDeviceScan***-Button um einen neuen scan zu veranlassen ohne den Adapter zu starten.
+* Adapter lest sofort die Werte der Devices ein
+* Problem solved which occured when multiple IP names were resolved by reverse-dns.

 ### 1.1.0
 * Support for A1 devices added (thanks a lot to **blackrozes**)
 * bug fix for SP?